u1i/bambleweeny/DocumentationIndex.md

 > None

 Lists can be used to implement messaging queues.
 Reading from the queue removes the message.
 A future version might see a mechanism to properly dequeue it.

+### Bins

+Bins are endpoints that allow non-authenticated access to POST data, which is added to a list.
+You can use this mechanism to create event logs, webhooks, or collect form data.

+#### Create Bins

+Using the [CLI](https://github.com/u1i/b9y-cli), the following command creates a bin, exposes it over HTTP and returns the newly created endpoint:

+`bin my_list`

+> /bin/125e6a6f-c3f3-403b-b096-89978773139b

+#### Access Bins

+Anybody who knows the endpoint URL of the bin can post data to it:

+`echo hello | curl -X POST -d@- http://<host>:<port>/bins/125e6a6f-c3f3-403b-b096-89978773139b`

+The owner of the bin can then use `pop` commands to retrieve an element:

+`pop my_list`

 ## Running Bambleweeny
 ### Standalone